In the early part of the 20th century, you could buy Sears houses for the price of a good pair of shoes today.

 Burlington, Vt., has so many catalog houses there’s a field guide to them called A Guide to the Catalog Houses of Burlington, Vermont.

 Burlington was an ideal market for kits of Sears houses as well as for those of its competitors, Aladdin and Gordon Van Tine.
-The city’s population was growing by 10 percent every decade while becoming more affluent.
+The city’s population grew by 10 percent every decade while growing richer.
 The expansion of the streetcar network opened up cheap empty land.
 Burlington could also be reached by two major railroads, making it easy to ship kit houses.

 A cluster of Sears houses in Burlington shows the range of styles: A four-square Fullerton and a Westly bungalow were identified on N. Prospect Street.
 Also: